-The Texas Rangers and the San Diego Padres start an MLB betting four-game series tonight.
+The Texas Rangers and the San Diego Padres start an MLB betting online four-game series tonight.
 The Rangers and the Padres are old foes and will rekindle their rivalry.

 Time: 10:10 PM